Skip to main content

 Support Organisations

-• If you are being bullied
+• what to do if you are being bullied

-• Types of bullying and support available
+• types of bullying and support available

-• Making a complaint
+• making a complaint

-This website has lots of resources and information for children, young people and their parents on the following types of Bullying:
+This website has lots of resources and information for children, young people and their parents on the following types of bullying:

 Telephone - 0800 1111